g-kutty/py-tour/lessons/05/functions.md

 ***

-- What if we still want all of the variables and functions in a module but don't want to have to constantly type _math._?
+- What if we still want all of the variables and functions in a module but don't want to have to constantly type `math.name`

 - __Universal import__ can handle this for you.
 The syntax for this is: